 This type of insurance provides you with sufficient cover to repair or rebuild your home, if it is totally destroyed.
 In most cases, this type of insurance will be more common than total-replacement and insurers offer it as a standard policy.

 With this, it is the maximum amount that you can claim.
-Moreover, your level of cover will be determined by what you estimate the costs would be to rebuild your home.
+Moreover, your provider determines your level of cover by estimating what the costs would be to rebuild your home.
 In the event that your home is destroyed, if your repair costs exceed your level of cover, then you must pay the rest out-of-pocket.

 Finally, it’s important to note that you shouldn’t insure the property based on its current value, the value of your mortgage or the price you paid for it.
 Instead, it is what you estimate the rebuilding costs will be.